novovacuum/HTB-Writeups/HackTheBox-writeups/Code.md

 ## Introduction

 This machine begins with identifing some python sandbox where users can test and execute code.
 We'll find a way to circumvent restricted keywords to execute system commands and reverse shell.
 We can set a foothold using credentials stored within sqlite database instance.
-We'll finally abuse a bash script will be exploited to escalate our privileges and gain root access.
+We'll finally abuse a bash script to escalate our privileges and gain root access.

 ## Enumeration